-Trump's 'shithole' remark was a shocker but hardly a departure
+Trump's 'shithole' remark was a shocker, but hardly a departure

 CNN political analyst David Gergen said Trump's message was "if you are not white, you are not welcome.
 We have never had that message before."

+Perhaps sensing the political ramifications of his explosive remark, Trump denied Friday morning that he made the comment, saying that although his language at the meeting was tough, "this was not the language used."

-But Trump's attitude is hardly a departure, since the comment, in a meeting Thursday with lawmakers debating a Capitol Hill immigration bill, comes from racist rhetoric and imagery fundamental to his political project from the start.
+Despite the denial, Trump's reported remark is hardly a departure, since the comment, in a meeting Thursday with lawmakers debating a Capitol Hill immigration bill, comes from racist rhetoric and imagery fundamental to his political project from the start.

 In the same meeting, he said, "Why do we need more Haitians?
 Take them out," a source told CNN's Jim Acosta.